ckswilliams/modOpenREM/docs/charts.rst

 toggled using the `Plot a series per system` checkbox in the `Chart options`.

 Clicking the left-hand mouse button on the chart and dragging a rectangular region will zoom in on that selection of the chart.
+A ``Reset zoom`` button appears when zoomed in: clicking this resets the chart so that the full series can be seen again.

 Clicking on a system's legend entry toggles the display of the corresponding series on the chart.